 Migrating from RPG Maker MV to MZ Thoughts, Dev Log

-However, a bit later, I saw a video from Echo607, who is an RPG Maker content creator on YouTube.
+However, a bit later, I saw a video from Echo607, an RPG Maker content creator on YouTube.
 She opened her existing RPG Maker MV project on MZ and found her game ran much better.

-I’ve always loved Echo607’s content so I decided to try and employ the same treatment on my game, Familia.
+I’ve always loved Echo607’s content, so I decided to try and employ the same treatment on my game, Familia.
 This is the result.

 What Went Right and What Went Wrong